 Thurston Lava Tube (Kilauea Iki Trail) is a 3.2 mile moderately trafficked loop trail located near Hawaii National Park, HI that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, and scenic driving and is accessible year-round.

 Great day hike down into and across a solid lava lake in Hawaii Volcanoes National Park.
 Klauea Iki Trail starts in the rain forest on the crater's rim.
 The trail descends 400 feet through the rain forest to the crater floor.
 Hikers will cross the still-steaming crater floor, past the gaping throat of the vent that built Pu'u Pua'i cinder cone, and return to your starting point via the crater's rim.
 Highlights: Rain forest, birds, insects, 1959 lava lake, steam vents, cinder and spatter cone.
 Reference: http://www.nps.gov/havo/index.htm

 This trail is a lot of fun because of the diversity it contains.
 Tropical rainforest changes to desert terrain crossing the crater floor.
 A level hike turns more challenging as you follow switchbacks down and then up on the other side of the crater.
 We used our poncho and trekking poles were helpful.
 Bring a small plastic bag and pick up occasional trash to keep the trail pristine.